Lancastrian conditions of hire

 18.1 The Hirer shall ensure that the maximum number permitted to attend any particular type of Hiring at the Premises is not exceeded.
 The maximum number of persons to be admitted to the Premises is to be agreed with the Council on booking, subject to the room layout and usage inclusive of performers and staff.

-19.1 The Hirer is responsible at certain functions, for the provision of registered door supervisors.
+19.1 The Hirer may be responsible at certain functions, for the provision of registered door supervisors.
 Any person carrying out a security activity as defined by the Private Security Industry Act 2001 must be registered with the Security Industry Authority.
 As an indication the Council would normally require for disco type functions one door supervisor per 50 attendees.
 In cases of events requiring the bar after midnight door supervisors should be required at the discretion of the Democratic Services Manager.

 20.1 If the Premises is being hired for the purpose of regulated entertainment for children, the Hirer shall arrange for sufficient numbers of properly trained adults to control and supervise events.
 Where more than 100 children are present, the ratio is one adult to ten children.
 Advice will be given dependant on the age of the children and numbers.
 The children must be supervised at all times.